scssyworks/silkrouter/README.md

 npm install jqueryrouter
 ```

-<b>Note:</b> This is still an IIFE build, therefore you would need to manually include a script tag to make it work.
-We are working on version 2.0 which is a <b>UMD</b> build which will be released on November 30th.
-Stay tuned!
+<b>Note:</b> This is an IIFE build, hence you need to add it as script tag to make it work.
+If you are looking for a UMD build, please checkout <a href="https://github.com/scssyworks/jqueryrouter/tree/feature/ver2">dev branch</a>.
+You can install the beta version using <code>npm install jqueryrouter@beta</code>.

 # How to use?
 <b>1.
 Create routes:</b><br/>